UmeanNever/NovelSum/README.md

 ```bash
 python novelsum.py --multi_datasets_dir your_dir --dense_ref_dir your_ref_dir --output_csv output.csv
 ```
-We provide a curated dataset of 396K SFT samples on [Hugging Face](https://huggingface.co/datasets/Sirius518/NovelSum) that can be downloaded and used as reference data for density computation
+We provide our preprocessed source dataset of 396K instruction-tuning (IT) samples on [Hugging Face](https://huggingface.co/datasets/Sirius518/NovelSum), which can be downloaded and used as reference dataset for density estimation in general IT tasks.
+See the dataset section below for details.

 ### Use NovelSelect for data selection